EmilioBG76/Project03_46W38/README.md

 - Managing data: loading raw data provided in netCDF4 files for each provided year.
 - Analyzing wind behaviour: calculating wind speed and wind direction.
 Fitting Weibull distribution for each provided year.
-- Study wind turbines: Using provided NREL reference wind turbines data calculates AEP for every single year for the period provided (1997-2008).
+- Study wind turbines: using provided NREL reference wind turbines data calculates AEP for every single year for the period provided (1997-2008).
-- Visualizing: Plotting wind speed distributions and wind roses at a specific height for every single year for the period provided (1997-2008).
+- Visualizing: plotting wind speed distributions and wind roses at a specific height for every single year for the period provided (1997-2008).
-- Saving output data summary: Providing all AEP results in a csv file for every single year for the period provided (1997-2008).
+- Saving output data summary: providing all AEP results in a csv file for every single year for the period provided (1997-2008).

 ## Installation Instructions